coloursofnoise/Resources/Mod-Settings.md

 Adding the `DefaultButtonBinding` attribute to a [ButtonBinding](#ButtonBinding) property will set the default button and key associated with the setting to the supplied values.
 The `ForceDefaultButton` and `ForceDefaultKey` properties can be set in order to ensure that the specified input is always bound.

 ℹ️ The `Buttons` and `Keys` Enumeration types come from the `Microsoft.Xna.Framework.Input` namespace.
+If there is no default binding, set the button or key to 0.

 ## SettingInGame
 ```csharp